ciscoheat/sveltekit-flash-message/README.md

 ### clearOnNavigate

-If `true` (the default), the flash message will be removed when navigating to a different url.
+If `true` (the default), the flash message will be removed when navigating to a different route.

 ### clearAfterMs